Julian-Robinson/blog/source/_posts/Blazor-Not-Just-Another-Client-Side-Framework.md

 @page "/another/path"
 ```

-Parameters are then defined as properties in the `@function` block (or inherited class) and marked with the `[Parameter]` attribute.
+Parameters are then defined as properties in the `@functions` block (or inherited class) and marked with the `[Parameter]` attribute.
 With a few conditions:
 - they share the same name as the route definition.
-- they're accessible from the view class - so private for the `@function` block is ok, but protected at a minimum for inherited component classes.
+- they're accessible from the view class - so private for the `@functions` block is ok, but protected at a minimum for inherited component classes.
 - Properties have to be `string` types - it doesn't look like three's any automatic type conversion yet...

 ``` csharp